realkris/AI_SPEAKER_PD/README.md

 3. wav to lip model: also in PaddleTools/TTS.py

 The TTS model and wav to lip model is trainable.
-The details for training process will be unleased after the grade publication of CSI7163 in the interest of plagiarism protection.
+The details for training process will be unleased after the grade publication of this course in the interest of plagiarism protection.